 ALUMNI EVENT HOST

-Communicate with the Director of Alumni Engagement and host a regional event.
-Potential events include: faculty on the road events, Welcome to the Sanford Alumni Network for recent graduates, Sanford Social, Networking & Business Breakfast, Game Watch, service projects and more.
-The specifics of the events will be at your discretion with input from the Director of Alumni Engagement.
+Are you interested in helping to host an alumni event in your region?
+You will collaborate with the Associate Director of Alumni Engagement to bring valuable networking and relevant content to alumni, as well as partner in coordinating event logistics.
+Potential events could include faculty on the road events, Welcome to the Sanford Alumni Network for recent graduates, Sanford Social, Networking & Business Breakfast, Game Watch, service projects, and more.

 DUKE ALUMNI ASSOCIATION (DAA) SANFORD CHAPTER BOARD REPRESENTATIVE